 - 2.5.
 Slide center dash panel up the steering column by snapping out the top and then rotating the panel out and up.
 There is sufficient slack in the wiring to allow for this. - 3.
-Disconnect the wires from the key switch. - 4.
+Disconnect the wires from the key switch.
+Do not allow wires to touch. - 4.
 Remove the key switch: - 4.1.
 Remove the key switch cap with a small, flat-blade screwdriver. - 4.2.
 Remove key switch from the dash by holding the key switch and turning the nut on the outside of the dash with a 1-inch socket wrench.
 Remove the keyed washer with key switch.